brc9087/medapp/README.md

 # OnlySyms : MedApp:

 * This app is a React-based Symptoms App.
 Its made with the funtionality of MERN.
-The application has 6 pages that contain thefollwing:
+The application has 5 pages that contains the follwing:

-* 1. The Login page - The user will be able to login in or signup to signin to enter the        application .
+* 1. The Login page(Auth) - The user will be able to login in or signup to signin to enter the application .
 The user also able to login with the google account ...

 * 2. The Info Page: After Login- in the Info page the user can put some info as Name, Sex, Medical history and Symptoms and submit it .
 The Information will be add into the Mongo Database and save obiously.